Is Anatidaephobia a Real Condition?

 Final Thoughts on Anatidaephobia

-Specific phobias are generally treated with psychotherapy, often specifically with exposure therapy, a modality designed to gradually expose people to the stimulus of which they are afraid.
-This helps them overcome irrational fear and rewire their brains to decrease anxious responses so they can tolerate the stimulus.
+Specific phobias are generally treated with psychotherapy focusing on overcoming the irrational fear by rewiring the brain to decrease anxious responses to the subject of the phobia.
 If you or someone you care about is struggling with a real phobia, seek out help from a mental health professional.

 References